 From our easy three-step enrolment process to flexible fee payment, we’re dedicated to making studying and balancing other commitments as straightforward as possible.
 You will have the freedom to study wherever and whenever - all you need is a laptop and an internet connection.
 You will also be accompanied by a cohort of similarly determined peers from across the world, keen to share their knowledge and experience and root not only for their success - but yours too.

 Our online masters in Food Science and Innovation is designed to work around your work and life commitments.
-It can be completed within two years at a pace that suits you, with a recommended study week of up to 15 hours.
+It can be completed in two years with a recommended study week of up to 15 hours.